Joined ABT as Soloist October 2008

 He created the Chinese Dance in Ratmansky’s The Nutcracker, the Bluebird in Alexei Ratmansky’s The Sleeping Beauty, Ariel in The Tempest, The Boy in Whipped Cream and roles in Everything Doesn’t Happen at Once, Serenade After Plato’s Symposium and Troika.

-Mr. Simkin’s performances at American Ballet Theatre are sponsored by Sharon Patrick and The Mattes Family.
+Mr. Simkin’s performances with American Ballet Theatre are sponsored by Sharon Patrick.

 Photo: Enrico Nawrath